South Omaha Veterans Memorial Bridge

-The South Omaha Veterans Memorial Bridge (originally the South Omaha Bridge but renamed the Veterans Memorial Bridge in 1995) was a continuous warren through truss bridge over the Missouri River connecting Omaha, Nebraska with Council Bluffs, Iowa via U.S. Highway 275.
+The South Omaha Veterans Memorial Bridge carries U.S. Route 275 over the Missouri River connecting Omaha, Nebraska with Council Bluffs, Iowa.

+Original bridge

-Omaha floated a $2 million bond issue for the bridge in 1931.
+The old bridge was a continuous Warren through-truss bridge that was 4378 ft long and provided a clear roadway width of only 22 ft 6 in.Omaha floated a $2 million bond issue for the bridge in 1931.
 However, when the bonds did not sell, the Omaha Bridge Commission was formed to secure financing from the Public Works Administration.
 The initial design by the Kansas City architects Ash, Howard, Needles and Tammen called for the bridge to have seven spans.
 However, when the War Department announced plans to reroute the river channel, the design was changed to two 525 ft, continuously supported, Warren through spans and a series of Warren deck truss approach spans.

 It was built by the Kansas City Bridge Company opening on January 18, 1936.
 It is 22.2 ft wide and 2126 ft long.
 The piers were initially on dry land, since the river had not been rerouted.
 Tolls on the bridge were discontinued on September 25, 1947.

 The bridge provided a much-needed direct route across the Missouri River to the Omaha Stockyards for livestock delivery trucks.
 Before the South Omaha Bridge was built trucks had to cross the Douglas Street Bridge and drive through downtown Omaha to reach the packinghouse district.